 Of course, like every other big step, moving into a college apartment can be pretty stressful.
 Independence means increased responsibility.
-It also means spending money on things like rent, utility bills, furniture, and all kinds of unexpected expenses.
+It also means spending money on things like rent, utility bills, furniture, and all kinds of unexpected expenses like books and novels.
 Here are some tips to help make the move to a college apartment as easy as it is exciting.

 Ready for a College Apartment?